Johnathan Cyprien: 2015 season

 Throughout training camp, Cyprien saw competition from Josh Evans for his starting strong safety position.
 Head coach Gus Bradley named Cyprien the starting strong safety, opposite Sergio Brown, to start the season.

 Cyprien started the season-opener against the Carolina Panthers and recorded four combined tackles before leaving the 20–9 loss with a calf injury.
 He missed the next two games due to the injury.
 On October 4, 2015, Cyprien made 14 combined tackles during a 16–13 loss at the Indianapolis Colts.
 On December 13, 2015, he made six combined tackles, intercepted a pass from Andrew Luck, and returned it for 48 yards during a 51–16 victory over the Indianapolis Colts.
 In Week 17, Cyprien tied his season-high of 14 combined tackles as the Jaguars lost on the road 30–6 to the Houston Texans.

-Cyprien finished the season with 108 combined tackles (78 solo), two passes defended, and one interception in 14 games and starts as the Jaguars finished the season with a 5–11 record and third in the AFC South.
+Cyprien finished the season with 108 combined tackles (78 solo), two passes defended, and an interception in 14 games and starts as the Jaguars finished the season with a 5–11 record and third in the AFC South.

 2016 season

 During training camp, Cyprien competed against James Sample to maintain his starting strong safety position.
 He was named the starting strong safety, opposite newly acquired free safety Tashaun Gipson.

 In Week 12, Cyprien recorded six combined tackles and sacked Buffalo Bills' quarterback Tyrod Taylor during a 28–21 loss.
-On December 11, 2016, he made 14 combined tackles as the Jaguars lost to the Minnesota Vikings by a score of 25–16.
-The next week, Cyprien recorded a career-high 17 combined tackles as the Jaguars lost to the Houston Texans on the road by a score of 21–20.
+Two weeks later, he made 14 combined tackles as the Jaguars lost to the Minnesota Vikings by a score of 25–16.
+In the next game, Cyprien recorded a career-high 17 combined tackles as the Jaguars lost to the Houston Texans on the road by a score of 21–20.
 Head coach Gus Bradley was fired after Week 15 due to the Jaguars posting a 2–12 record.
 Cyprien finished the season with a career-high 127 combined tackles (96 solo), four pass deflections, and a sack in 16 games and starts.
 It was his first season starting and playing in all 16 games.
 Cyprien had a career year due to the emergence of Tashaun Gipson as a capable free safety that allowed Cyprien to play closer to the line in the box.
 It also allowed him to lead the NFL with 27 run stops in 2016.